SnowEx/GSR2/README.md

 International Journal of Digital Earth,
 DOI: [10.1080/17538947.2020.1836049](https://doi.org/10.1080/17538947.2020.1836049)

+## Local point cloud visualization
+See the [entwine](entwine.md) instructions on how to visualize points clouds with a cloud optimized data format on your local computer.

 ## Local Development
 Below the instructions to develop the Metashape automation locally.
 This does